The Transformation Of Barbra Streisand

 The film was a hit and made over $40 million.
 Streisand was also recognized by critics beyond her singing and acting abilities.
 At the Golden Globes, Streisand won the award for "Best Director."
 But this high praise still came with limitations due to Streisand's gender.
 Since she didn't receive any nomination from a "male-dominated Directors Guild of America," Streisand reportedly said during her acceptance speech, "Maybe in the next few years, with more women directing, they'll get used to us."

-The start of Barbra Streisand's political career
+The start of Streisand's political career

 Streisand continued to stay active and even helped Bill Clinton on his way to becoming president.
 In 1992, Streisand participated in a concert that helped raise a reported $1.5 million for Clinton.
 Once he became president-elect, Streisand sang at his inaugural gala.
 The two remained close and she continued to support Clinton with her influence.
 In 1996, she once again participated in a benefit for the president and helped raise almost $4 million.
 And in addition to Clinton, "since the 1980s, she's helped elect dozens of Democrats to the House and the Senate."
 In 1995, Streisand spoke at Harvard University and spoke about "the right of the artist to be politically engaged."

 Having been in show business for about thirty years, Barbra Streisand began to receive lifetime honors in the early '90s.
 In 1992, the singer won the "Grammy Legend" award, per the Grammys.
 Stephen Sondheim, the lyricist behind the musical "West Side Story," presented Streisand with her honor.
 And three years later, the Recording Academy also presented her with its "Lifetime Achievement Award."
 According to Sony, this famous studio had been used in Hollywood to record some of the most recognizable scores in the history of cinema.
-Prior to Streisand's name on the building (above), the scores for "Gone with the Wind," "The Wizard of Oz," and "ET" were recorded in the space.
+Prior to Streisand's name on the building, the scores for "Gone with the Wind," "The Wizard of Oz," and "ET" were recorded in the space.

 Howard Stringer, Sony America's Chairman and Chief Executive Officer at the time, explained at the opening why Streisand deserved her name on the studio.
-"Through her artistry, passion and incomparable talent, Barbra Streisand has redefined the very nature of both music and motion picture entertainment in our time," he said, via Barbra Archives.
+"Through her artistry, passion and incomparable talent, Barbra Streisand has redefined the very nature of both music and motion picture entertainment in our time," he said (via Barbra Archives).
 According to the executive, her career and contributions to entertainment "is without equal, and we are proud to honor her work with the dedication."
 Streisand said at the event, "It really is a great honor to have this legendary scoring stage named after me, especially when you consider all of the amazing artists who have recorded their music here."

-The secrets Barbra Streisand's star-studded wedding
+Streisand's star-studded wedding to James Brolin

 Two years after first meeting each other, Barbra Streisand married veteran actor James Brolin.
 One of the first people the couple told the big news to was actor John Travolta.
 "After her mother, Kelly and I were the first to know the big news," Travolta told People about him and his wife.
 "We got misty-eyed, then thrilled that we were in on it so quickly.
 But Barbra asked us to keep it a secret," he added.